ASP.NET Display PDF in Panel Using IronPDF

 return File(pdf.BinaryData, "application/pdf");

-Successfully implementing PDF viewer functionality to display PDF in a panel requires attention to several key factors that ensure reliable performance across different scenarios when rendering PDF files in ASP.NET applications.
-Note that proper implementation requires careful planning.
+Successfully implementing PDF viewer functionality involves focusing on several key factors to ensure reliable performance across different scenarios when rendering PDF files in ASP.NET applications.
+Proper implementation requires careful planning and understanding of IronPDF's performance characteristics.

 Modern browsers handle inline PDF display well, but consistency requires proper configuration.
 Always set explicit MIME types and ensure your Content-Disposition headers allow inline frames when using iframe-based panel display.
-IronPDF's server-side rendering eliminates most browser-specific issues since the PDF generation occurs independently of the client's browser capabilities.
+IronPDF's server-side rendering eliminates most browser-specific issues since PDF generation occurs independently of the client's browser capabilities.
 For detailed browser compatibility information, consult the W3C standards documentation.
 Default settings work for most scenarios.
+The library also supports cookies for maintaining session state during rendering.

 public IActionResult OptimizedPdfGeneration()